bobbyiliev/introduction-to-sql/ebook/en/content/009-update.md

 Let's go ahead and update this for all users and set the column value to `404 bio not found` for example:

 ```
-UPDATE users SET about='404 bio not found;
+UPDATE users SET about='404 bio not found';
 ```

 The output would let you know how many rows have been affected by the query: